 - Advance directive.
 Also called a living will, this document makes your wishes known about end-of-life care and whether you want your care team to take extreme measures in an effort to save your life.

 Simply telling a loved one what you would want to happen if you become incapacitated will not carry legal weight with a doctor or hospital.
 It is important that you not only complete these documents, but that your loved ones know what they say and where they are stored in case of an emergency.

 If you have properly executed legal documents in place that designate a person to make healthcare decisions on your behalf, that person will be contacted by healthcare providers.
 Your power of attorney should also name a back-up in case your primary designee is unavailable.

 If you do not have a power of attorney, the following people will have the power to make decisions, in this order:

 - Adult children

 - Other relatives

 Getting a judicial order and identifying the other people on the list can take time, endangering your recovery.
 You may also be subject to decisions made by someone you would not have chosen.

 Our experienced estate planning attorneys are sensitive to your concerns about the future.
 We will present all of your options for protecting yourself and your interests if you become incapacitated and make sure all of the necessary documents are in order.
-Contact us in our New Orleans office today to schedule a meeting with our team.
+Contact us today to schedule a meeting with our team.